alobato/use-focus-on-load/README.md

-# useDebounce
+useFocusOnLoad

-> React hook debounce
+> React hook Focus On Load

 > **Note:** This is using the new [React Hooks API](https://reactjs.org/docs/hooks-intro.html)
 >